 The Niomon gate (pictured above) designates the east entrance into the main area.
 Step through and continue walking to get to the other areas of the temple.

 *Saigoku Kannon Pilgrimage in Kansai similar to Shikoku's with 88 temples, where people travel around to different temples, praying and receiving for goshuin, or stamps and calligraphy from priests as a spiritual practice.
 It starts in Wakayama Prefecture and ends in Gifu Prefecture.

-Things To Do at Engyoji - Historic Artifacts, Dining, and Overnight Stays
+Things To Do at Engyoji - Historic Artifacts and Vegetarian Buddhist Cuisine

 The view during summer from the Maniden